Whole Food Center

 CHINA FREE IS NOT OPTIONAL

 Just a warning, this article contains information that may be hard to read or may upset some readers.
-It also contains graphic images. - Josh
+We have chosen not to show images of the atrocities due to their graphic nature - Josh

-To start out I just want to say that yes, we have problems in the United States that we need to address and that are horrific in and of themselves.
-Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing Trump means that you hate America.
+To start out I just want to say that yes, there are lots of problems in the United States (and all other countries) that need to be addressed and that are horrific in and of themselves.
+Criticizing the practices of a government does not mean you have anything against the people of that country, any more than criticizing Trump or Biden means that you hate America or Americans.

 China is the largest supplier of raw materials to the supplement industry by far.
+This is why extra scrutiny needs to be applied.
 The vast majority of vitamins, minerals, enzymes, and herbs all come from China.
-There are several reasons why we would not want to carry supplements made with ingredients from China.
+Each year the percentage of ingredients that come from China increases.
+So it is imperative that we address human rights as it relates to the supplement industry.
+There are other countries that we work to avoid buying products made with ingredients from, but China is committing atrocities at a level and horror unseen in other countries.

 “The truth is these are nothing less than modern concentration camps, complete with armed guards, forced labor and barbed-wire fences.
 Inside, prisoners are indoctrinated with Communist Party propaganda, forced to renounce Islam, and have been forced to eat pork and drink alcohol in violation of their religious beliefs.”